 Comforting a Child Who Has a Respiratory IllnessSkip to the navigation

 - Give acetaminophen or ibuprofen to help relieve fever (if present).
-Follow all instructions on the label.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.

 - Let your child rest.
 Unless you see signs of dehydration, do not awaken your child during naps or at night to take fluids.

 - Keep your child away from smoke and fumes.
 This includes cigarette smoke, smoke from wood-burning stoves, and fumes from gas, oil, or kerosene heaters.
 These irritate the breathing tubes and slow healing.

 - Place extra pillows under the upper half of an older child's body, or raise the head of the bed by putting wood blocks under the bed frame.

 - Use saline nose drops and an aspirating bulb to clear your child's nose.
 You may need to suction your child's nose if he or she is unable to breathe well enough to eat or sleep.

 - If your child is having trouble breathing or if symptoms are getting worse, contact a doctor.

 Primary Medical Reviewer Susan C. Kim, MD - Pediatrics